Place of Origin:Shenzhen, China

-3. What should we do when nylon filament is not sticking to bed?
+3. What should we do when nylon filament is not sticking to the bed?

 Nylon will shrink as it cools during printing.
-Compared with ABS, nylon has higher shrinkage, It is very easy to wrap in printing, below is the tips to prevent warping.
+Compared with ABS, nylon has higher shrinkage, It is very easy to wrap in printing, below are the tips to prevent warping.

 2. Glue, the heated bed must be coated with a preset thickness of glue, this is much helpful for sticking to the bed.